WealthAdventures/workouts2021/21Q1/21Q1_IntroductionJoin.md

 _<span style="text-decoration:underline;">Start me up</span>_ is a challenge-focused mastermind group.
 Its objective is to support its members during the _<span style="text-decoration:underline;">0 to 600 in 6w</span>_ challenge defined below.

-A mastermind groups is:
+A mastermind groups is [^1]:

-    _“The coordination of knowledge and effort of two or more people, who work toward a definite purpose, in the spirit of harmony.” _[^1]
+    “The coordination of knowledge and effort of two or more people, who work toward a definite purpose, in the spirit of harmony.”

 The members of the group will offer **mutual support, differing perspectives, access to resources and accountability** to other members pursuing the challenge.